UBC-MDS/Crime_Prediction_Vancouver/README.md

 ### Docker

-**Note:** As there is known issues in compatibility of Mac M1 running dockers, two separate instructions are given.
+**Note:** As there are known compatibility issues of Mac M1 running dockers, two separate instructions are given.

 **All users except Mac M1**: